JorjaFox/website/content/_posts-old-blog/2009-12-31-december-roundup.md

 The next time we'll see Sara is for the January 21st episode "Long Ball."
 It's about golf, not baseball.

 <h2>Charity and Fundraisers</h2>
-Don't forget that JFO and JAA are still accepting donations for AHOPE via a <strong><a href="http://community.livejournal.com/jorjaallaround/607633.html">gift draw</a></strong> (which means if you donate, you might win pretty things), other Jorja related sites have had amazing success.
+Don't forget that JFO and JAA are still accepting donations for AHOPE via a **<a href="http://community.livejournal.com/jorjaallaround/607633.html">gift draw</a>** (which means if you donate, you might win pretty things), other Jorja related sites have had amazing success.

-<strong><a href="http://joisaway09.livejournal.com/">Jo (aka Hodiestoe)</a></strong> raised enough money to go to Rwanda (we'll miss you!)!
-Marg Helgenberger fansite <strong>Margamania</strong> raised $500 to the <a href="http://ww5.komen.org/">Susan G. Komen For the Cure</a> foundation to honor Marg.
-The William Petersen Appreciation Page <strong><a href="http://billypetersen.com/site/2009/12/victory-gardens-fundraiser-final-donation-figure/">WPAP</a></strong> raised $1,500 for their <a href="http://billypetersen.com/site/fundraising/victory-gardens-fundraiser/">Victory Garden Fundraiser</a>.
+**<a href="http://joisaway09.livejournal.com/">Jo (aka Hodiestoe)</a>** raised enough money to go to Rwanda (we'll miss you!)!
+Marg Helgenberger fansite **Margamania** raised $500 to the <a href="http://ww5.komen.org/">Susan G. Komen For the Cure</a> foundation to honor Marg.
+The William Petersen Appreciation Page **<a href="http://billypetersen.com/site/2009/12/victory-gardens-fundraiser-final-donation-figure/">WPAP</a>** raised $1,500 for their <a href="http://billypetersen.com/site/fundraising/victory-gardens-fundraiser/">Victory Garden Fundraiser</a>.

 Also, someone emailed me to thank me about the greyhound posting, and promises pics when she's brought her rescues home.
 I can't wait!